boclay/IOS-XE-ZTP/README.md

 ## Business/Technical Challenge

 Business Problem - Legacy devices in the customer network are approaching end of life milestones and need to be replaced.
-However, the customer does not have enough staff resources to deploy the required quantity of new Cisco networking equipment.
+However, the customer does not always have enough staff resources to deploy the required quantity of new Cisco networking equipment.
 Additionally, new customer deployments are prone to error due to manual provisioning.

 Technical Challenge - Develop a solution which enables the customer to auto-provision devices thus reducing deployment errors and saving staff resource time.